-Recap Command Line Arguments Lecture Program: 2D Arrays
+Recap Command Line Arguments

+Lecture Program: 2D Arrays

-Multi File Projects
+Multi File Projects (if time, but I am really cooking here)

 - 2D Arrays

 - Strings

-- Command Line Arguments (went into overdrive with excitement)
+- Command Line Arguments

+TODAY
-Hope you have had a great weekend and have gotten started on your assignment

-- A bigger 2D array problem (like the assignment!) - there is fire in the kitchen - everyone is cooked!
+- Hope you have had a great weekend and have gotten started on your assignment - A bigger 2D array problem (like the assignment!) - I am desperate for churros! - Multi-file projects (in preparation if time)

-- Go back to look at that newline business

-- Multi-file projects